bup/bup/Documentation/bup-split.md

 # OPTIONS

--r, \--remote=*host*:*path*
+-r, \--remote=[*user*@]*host*:*path*
 :   save the backup set to the given remote server.
 If
     *path* is omitted, uses the default path on the remote server (you still need to include the ':').

-The connection to the remote server is made with SSH.
-If you'd like to specify which port, user or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.
+-e, \--sshcmd="remote shell commandline"
+:   allows the specification of an alternate remote shell command line for
+    connecting to a server.
+A common use case is to specify optional parameters to the SSH command line.
+For example to use a custom port and key file:
+        -e 'ssh -i /path/to/keyfile -p 22056'

 -b, \--blobs
 :   output a series of git blob ids that correspond to the